Part III: Reservoir & Production Engineering

 Finite Difference Discretization

-To solve the diffusivity equation numerically, we discretize it --- convert the continuous PDE into a system of algebraic equations that a computer can solve.
+The diffusivity equation has no closed-form solution for a real reservoir, so a computer cannot integrate it directly; it can only add and multiply numbers in arrays.
+Discretization is what turns the continuous equation into exactly that.
+To solve the diffusivity equation numerically, we discretize it: convert the continuous PDE into a system of algebraic equations that a computer can solve.

 Spatial Discretization